Battle Royale Mode: The Shared-Grid Sudoku Race

 Using Slide-to-Select Efficiently

-Sudoku Royale uses a slide-to-select input method that is designed for speed on mobile.
+Sudoku Royale uses a slide-to-select input method built for speed on mobile.
 Instead of tapping a cell and then tapping a number, you slide from the cell to the digit you want to place.
-Mastering this input method is crucial for competitive play because it shaves fractions of a second off every placement — and in a match where hundreds of placements are made, those fractions add up.
+Mastering this input is crucial for competitive play because it shaves fractions of a second off every placement, and in a race where dozens of placements are made, those fractions decide who claims a cell first.

 Practice the slide gesture until it becomes muscle memory.
 The fastest players do not think about the input method at all; their fingers move automatically while their minds focus entirely on solving.
 The Practice mode is the perfect place to build this muscle memory before entering competitive matches.